 Be ready with an answer!
 When you handle your work and home, you become a role model for your kid.

 Have you ever felt the pleasure of treating your child with your money?
 Only when you work you have the pleasure to take your child out for dinner and pay for the bill.
 Moreover, if it’s your daughter’s birthday then you might pay for the entire party.
 Doesn’t it sound great?
 If you are not working it does not mean you can’t treat your child, but once you are financially independent then the treat gets a different dimension.

-Researches have shown working mothers are much more smarter than home makers mothers.
+Researches have shown working mothers are much smarter than homemakers.
 This might raise a debate here.
-Are home makers not smart?
-Off course they are, but may not be as smarter as working professionals.
-When your child is stuck at projects, you may give her the idea on how to use excel sheet for the project which you learned at office.
+Are homemakers not smart?
+Of course, they are, but may not be as smarter as working professionals.
+When your child is stuck at projects, you may give her the idea on how to use an excel sheet for the project which you learned at the office.